Elijah Wood: 2011–present: Wilfred and further work

-In 2012, Wood had a supporting role in the romantic comedy Celeste and Jesse Forever, and starred in the horror film Maniac, for which he received the Fangoria Chainsaw Award for Best Actor.
-Maniac was mostly shot from a first person point of view of Wood's character.

-Wood played the leading role in the 2013 Hitchcockian suspense thriller Grand Piano.
-He voiced Shay, one of two main characters in the adventure game Broken Age, for which he received the 2014 Performance in a Comedy, Lead award from National Academy of Video Game Trade Reviewers (NAVGTR).
-Next, Wood provided the voice of main character Wirt in Cartoon Network's animated miniseries Over the Garden Wall.
+Wood provided the voice of main character Wirt in Cartoon Network's animated miniseries Over the Garden Wall.
 The series collected three Primetime Emmy Awards in 2015, including Outstanding Animated Program.
 This was followed by prominent roles in films The Last Witch Hunter (2015), opposite Vin Diesel; The Trust (2016), opposite Nicolas Cage; and I Don't Feel at Home in This World Anymore (2017), opposite Melanie Lynskey.
 The latter film was awarded the U.S. Dramatic Grand Jury Prize at Sundance in January 2017.

 From 2016 to 2017, Wood co-starred with Samuel Barnett as Todd Brotzman in the BBC America series Dirk Gently's Holistic Detective Agency.
 It was announced in December 2017 that the show had not been renewed for a third season.
 Wood provided the voice of Nick Johnsmith / Gristol Malik in Psychonauts 2.

 In 2019, Wood starred as the musician Norval Greenwood in Ant Timpson's black comedy thriller Come to Daddy.
 He both starred as Special Agent Bill Hagmaier and helped to produce Amber Sealey's 2021 crime mystery No Man of God, based on the real life story of Hagmaier's relationship with serial killer Ted Bundy.
 In 2023, Wood played the starring role of Fritz Garbinger in Macon Blair's superhero comedy horror movie The Toxic Avenger, one of a series.
 In 2025, Wood voiced the adult voice of Wilbur in Charlotte's Web.